billstclair/elm-dynamodb-defunct/amazon-setup.md

 ![Access Control](https://raw.githubusercontent.com/billstclair/elm-dynamodb-images/master/08-access-control.png)

 Save the JSON in the box to the right of the "Create policy" button, you'll need it below.

+## Create An Access Policy and Attach It to Your Table

 The "Attach policy instructions" on that page are close, but not quite accurate.
 First, leave this browser tab as is, and in a new tab, create a new policy: